ember-cli/ember-cli.github.io/_posts/2013-04-09-asset-compilation.md

 templates with `assets/images/logo.png` or in stylesheets with `url('/assets/images/logo.png')`.

 This functionality of Ember-CLI comes from [broccoli-asset-rev](https://github.com/rickharrison/broccoli-asset-rev).
-Be sure to check out all the options and usage notes
+Be sure to check out all the options and usage notes.

 ### Minifying